SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 This behavior is important when interpreting the laboratory results.
 A production Windows endpoint with modern Defender protections and LSA Protection enabled may block the same attack before the complete chain executes.

 This is also why Defender Event ID 1116 was included in the detection design as confidence enrichment.
-The laboratory demonstrated that endpoint protection can independently detect and block credential-dumping behavior, while Sentinel provides behavioral telemetry for investigation and detection engineering.
+Defender can detect and block the attack under hardened conditions, while Sentinel provides the telemetry needed to investigate and correlate the behavior.

 ---